Exploding animal: Cows

-In January 1932, the Townsville Daily Bulletin, an Australian newspaper, reported an incident where a dairy cow was partially blown up and killed on a farm at Kennedy Creek (near Cardwell, North Queensland).
-The cow had reputedly picked up a detonator in her mouth while grazing in a paddock.
-This was only triggered later, when the cow began to chew her cud, at a time when she was in the process of being milked.
-The cow had its head blown off by the resulting explosion, and the farmer milking the cow was knocked unconscious.
+In January 1932, the Townsville Daily Bulletin, an Australian newspaper, reported an incident where a dairy cow was partially blown up and died on a farm at Kennedy Creek (near Cardwell, North Queensland).
+The cow had reportedly picked up a blasting cap in her mouth while grazing in a paddock.
+This was only triggered when the cow began to chew her cud.
+The resulting explosion blew the cow's head off and knocked the farmer who was milking her at the time unconscious.

 Rats

-The explosive rat, also known as a rat bomb, was a weapon developed by the British Special Operations Executive (SOE) in World War II for use against Germany.
-Rat carcasses were filled with plastic explosives, and were to be distributed near German boiler rooms, where it was expected they would be disposed of by burning, with the subsequent explosion having a chance of causing a boiler explosion.
-The explosive rats never saw use, as the first shipment was intercepted by the Germans; however, the resulting search for more booby trapped rats consumed enough German resources for the SOE to conclude that the operation was a success.
+The explosive rat, also known as the rat bomb, was a weapon developed by the British Special Operations Executive (SOE) in World War II for use against Germany.
+Rat carcasses were filled with plastic explosives and were to be distributed near German boiler rooms, where it was expected they would be disposed of by burning, with the subsequent explosion having a chance of causing a boiler explosion.
+The explosive rats never saw use, as the first shipment was intercepted by the Germans; however, the resulting search for more booby-trapped rats consumed enough German resources for the SOE to conclude that the operation was a success.